dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

     <td>x</td>
     <td>x</td>
     <td>x</td>
-    <td>64</td>
+    <td>64 bits</td>
   </tr>
 </table>

-The bits marked with `x` are used to store the consecutive sequence of ones.
+The upper bits specify the element size, while the lower bits marked with `x` are used to store the consecutive sequence of ones.
-0 means there is one 1, 1 means there is 2 1's and so on.
+0 means there is one 1, 1 means there are 1's and so on.
 Remember: The format doesn't allow 0 or all ones to be encoded.
-At the same time it is not allowed to set all `x` to 1, since this would make the element to contain no zero.
+At the same time it is not allowed to set all `x` to 1, since this would allow to create all ones.